 Neither George, nor any of the other Beatles, thought to include “I Me Mine” in any of their post-Beatles solo tours or performances.

-It should be of note that it was only because of Michael Lindsay-Hogg's insistence on featuring John and Yoko's “I Me Mine” dancing in the “Let It Be” film that the song would be known by Beatles' fans at all.
+It should be noted that it was only because of Michael Lindsay-Hogg's insistence on featuring John and Yoko's “I Me Mine” dancing in the “Let It Be” film that the song came to be known by Beatles' fans at all.
 If it was left up to George, who annouced in late January that he didn't want to include any of his compositions in their final show, “I Me Mine” would never have gotten past the rehearsal stage and would never have been included on a Beatles album.
 Thanks to director Michael Lindsay-Hogg, this impressive George Harrison song was included in The Beatles' catalog.

 “I Me Mine”

 - Song Recorded: January 3, April 1, 1970

 - First US Release Date: May 18, 1970